Back to Stories.

 "A couple days."
 My answer alarmed his men.
 Good.

 So much for my plan.
-Owen grabbed my hands with his, letting me tap into his considerable magic.
-I pulled threads of magic and repaired the damage to my body.
+Owen grabbed my hands, allowing me to tap into his considerable magic.
+I pulled threads of power and repaired the damage to my body.
 When I finished, I yanked my hands back, but he held on.

 "I communicated with my other team today," he said.
 "Despite your interference, nothing has changed."